abhilashjp/lookupapp/docs/how-to-verify/gst-canada.md

 * Example GST: 119278877 - University of Ottawa, 700561103 -  Google Asia Pacific Pte.
 Ltd.

-A successful verifiction of the GST on the GST registry lookup tool will return the following details
+A successful verification of the GST on the GST registry lookup tool will return the following details

 * GST/HST number
 * Business nameuniversity of ottawa